 PRP is mostly used for two main purposes.
 The first is for facial treatments, which can be done through direct injections or vampire facial, where microneedling is utilized accompanied by PRP, to help rejuvenate skin and improve skin collagen production and healing.
 The second application of PRP is for hair rejuvenation where the PRP is injected into the areas with lost hair or weakened hair, to allow for the hair follicles to heal and even reactivate.

 Don’t think of PRP as a replacement for facials, peels or exfoliation.
 Those should all be continued, as they have different goals.
-PRP should be seen as a replacement for laser wrinkle removal and skin tightening.
+PRP should be seen as a replacement for laser wrinkle removal and Body Contouring.
 The most popular uses of PRP in skin treatments(not including hair rejuvenation) include:

 Unlike that post-facial glow, you won’t see an instant improvement with PRP; results usually start showing after a few days and continue to build over time.
 The growth factors kick-start collagen production and skin becomes firmer, smoother, more evenly textured and fine wrinkles and lines begin to disappear.
 While one treatment yields improvement, three treatments a month apart is recommended for the best, longest lasting results.